Here’s what you need to know to remove inaccuracies from your credit report.

 Is erroneous or incomplete information on your credit report holding you back from attaining a good credit score?
 If so, you’re not the only one.
 About 1 in 5 people are in the same credit-rocking boat, according to a study by the Federal Trade Commission.

 The good news is, you can probably fix errors on your credit report fairly easily once you know how to go about getting the businesses or banks that reported inaccurate or incomplete information to correct it.

-Click or swipe to learn how to dispute errors and correct information on your credit report.
+Learn how to dispute errors and correct information on your credit report below.

 Click here to sign up for our free financial education email course.